basrikul/Livano-Attiny841-Breakout-Module/README.md

 4- 4 layer PCB (for high accuracy ADC usage)

+5- External Vin 5-9VDC or supply from USB

 Important Pheripherals
 -------------------------
 One 8-bit and Two 16-bit Timer/Counters with Two PWM Channels, 10-bit Analog to Digital Converter, 12 External and 5 Internal, Single-ended Input Channels